The Waterfront of Catania and the Larmisi Cliff

 [1] Company that owns the national railway infrastructure.

-[2] National railway infrastructure management company.
+[2] Italian Railway Network is the National railway infrastructure management company.

 [3] Approved by resolution of CIPE, Interministerial Committee for Economic Planning, No. 45 of 2004.
 Established in 1967, the CIPE is a collegial body of the government for policy-making in the economic and financial spheres that performs coordinating functions in matters of economic policy planning to be pursued at the national, EU and international levels.